 Wall Street investors sent markets into a tailspin Monday, plunging the Dow more than 600 points amid anxiety over a U.S. credit downgrade and worries that key European governments were teetering on the edge of default.

 The Dow Jones Industrial Average closed at 10,811, plunging through the 11,000 barrier for the first time since November 2010.
 The markets continued to fall despite words of encouragement Monday afternoon from President Obama, who said the nation's problems were "imminently solvable."

 Obama, seeking to calm the market jitters, said the downgrade was not about the nation's fiscal soundness, but about its political impasse.

 "No matter what a ratings agency says, we have always been and always will be a triple-A country," he said in a White House address.
 The United States held a AAA credit rating by Standard & Poor's from 1917 until Friday, when the agency announced a downgrade to AA+.

 The president said the downgrade was because the ratings agency "doubted our political system's ability to act."

 But Obama's words did not calm the market.
 It swung over a range of hundreds of points during the afternoon before moving solidly downward in the last half-hour of trading.

 Markets Fall In Europe

-European markets lost early momentum and moved sharply lower amid mounting concerns over eurozone debt woes and the pending opening of U.S. markets, when traders will have their first chance to respond to Standard and Poor's decision Friday to lower its triple A rating for the U.S.
+Earlier, European markets lost early momentum and moved sharply lower amid mounting concerns over eurozone debt woes and concerns about the U.S. market.

 The finance ministers and central bankers of the Group of 20 industrial and developing world also issued a joint statement Monday saying they were committed to taking all necessary measures to support financial stability and growth.